kwirk/eventgallery/admin/doc/readme.md

 		- added toggle for date, image hits, image count, comment count for each menu item
 		- added compatibility for IE7 and IE8.
 You should at least see something now.
 Create your own browser specific css (http://www.webmonkey.com/2010/02/browser-specific_css_hacks/) to make it look nice with your Joomla Template.
 Keep in mind that I'll not start testing with IE7 and IE8 but I'll react on the defects you submit.
 No "not pixel perfect" bugs for those browsers please.
 		- restricted possible thumb sizes to one of those entries {32, 48, 64, 72, 94, 104, 110, 128, 144, 150, 160, 200, 220, 288, 320, 400, 512, 576, 640, 720, 800, 912, 1024, 1152, 1280, 1440}.
 Each size is available as a square sized version and normal sized scaled down version.
 Doing this will prevent attackers from creating unlimited thumbs and exceed your web space.
+		- Configuration option for the image sharpening
+		- Embedd ICC profiles.
+Very usefull for all the people with wide gamut displays which don't like cartoon colors.

 	- Bug fixes
 		- tag support: menu item for the event list can define a comma or space separated list of tags
 		- fixed issue with the loading image on very small screens on the single image page
 		- fixed encoding issues for event text, file title and file description
 		- fixed enlargement of images which are uploaded smaller than 1440px in the lightbox and image lists.
+		- cleaning the cache is working again.
+Wrong task was referenced so nothing happened.